 PingFederate exposes several web and API endpoints to support open standards for authentication and authorisation including SAML2, WS-*, OAuth, OpenID.
 PingFederate can support many types of end user authentication using knowledge based (single factor), hardware token (as a second factor), OTP and many others.
 Where that is the case, PingFederate can serve the web presentation logon pages – this is not applicable in this phase as the reference ID adapter being configured in PingFederate does not expose any web presentation elements which will be covered by the BOI authentication application directly.

-PingFederate runtime nodes will use an external LDAP directory for persistence of OAuth client configuration including persistent OAuth grants for users.
+PingFederate runtime nodes will use an external LDAP directory (PingDirectory) for persistence of OAuth client configuration including persistent OAuth grants for users.
 Splunk shall be used for all runtime log events of the PingFederate runtime components.
-PingFederate Admin shall log to a SIEM.
+PingFederate Admin shall log all events to a Splunk instance for the API Platform with a view to Splunk then forwarding to a Bank of Ireland SIEM – out of scope of this design.

 Technology Stack